Manpreet-hub/pomodoro-app/README.md

   # Timer Pomodoro App

-Timer is the simple Pomodoro app.It combines time with task Management to help you beat procrastination.
+Timer is the simple app based on Pomodoro technique and combines time with task Management.